com-lihaoyi/mill/readme.md

 Mill's most important abstraction is the dependency graph of `Task`s.
 Constructed using the `T{...}` `T.task{...}` `T.command{...}` syntax, these track the dependencies between steps of a build, so those steps can be executed in the correct order, queried, or parallelized.

+While Mill provides helpers like `ScalaModule` and other things you can use to quickly instantiate a bunch of related tasks (resolve dependencies, find sources, compile, package into jar, ...) these are secondary.
 When Mill executes, the dependency graph is what matters: any other mode of organization (hierarchies, modules, inheritence, etc.) is only important to create this dependency graph of `Task`s.

 ### Builds are hierarchical